Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Introduction

 In the current work, we focus on the production of GWs from sound waves.
 A semi-analytical description of the velocity spectrum originating from sound waves is provided by the sound shell model, put forward in the seminal work \cite{Hindmarsh:2016lnk}.
-The corresponding gravitational wave spectrum has been studied in detail in ref.~\cite{Hindmarsh:2019phv} for a non-expanding Universe, and extended in ref.~\cite{Guo:2020grp} to an expanding Universe.
+The corresponding GW spectrum has been studied in detail in Ref.~\cite{Hindmarsh:2019phv} for a non-expanding Universe, and extended in Ref.~\cite{Guo:2020grp} to an expanding Universe.
 These results feature a steep growth at small frequencies, $\OmGW \sim k^9$.
-The latter, however, has not been found in other numerical \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Jinno:2022mie} or analytical \cite{Cai:2023guc} works.
+The latter, however, has not been found in other numerical \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Jinno:2022mie} or analytical \cite{Cai:2023guc} works, which are, instead, consistent with the $\sim k^3$ low-frequency tail typically expected outside the zone of both spatial and temporal correlation of the GW source \cite{Caprini:2009fx}.

-The goal of this work is to generalize the results of refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} to provide a semi-analytical template that is accurate and applicable to the full range of frequencies of the GW spectrum.
+The goal of this work is to generalize the results of Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp} to provide a semi-analytical template that is accurate and applicable to the full range of frequencies of the GW spectrum.

-We confirm the presence of a steep growth of the GW spectrum (cf.~ref.~\cite{Hindmarsh:2019phv}) that, however, only appears around the peak and for certain values of the phase transition parameters.
-In particular, it is suppressed if the duration of the GW sourcing is short compared to the mean size of the bubbles.
+We confirm the presence of a steep growth of the GW spectrum (cf.~Ref.~\cite{Hindmarsh:2019phv}) that, however, only appears around the peak and for certain values of the phase transition parameters.
+In particular, it depends simultaneously on the duration of the GW sourcing and the mean size of the bubbles.
 The steep growth extends for a short range of frequencies around the peak, leading to a bump in the GW spectral shape.
 At lower frequencies, the GW power spectrum can develop an intermediate linear growth, $\OmGW \sim k$.
-At even smaller frequencies, i.e., below the inverse duration of the GW sourcing, the causal tail, $\OmGW \sim k^3$ takes over.
+At even smaller frequencies, i.e., below the inverse duration of the GW sourcing, the causal tail, $\OmGW \sim k^3$, takes over.
 We also find that the bump around the GW peak is less pronounced when one takes into account the expansion of the Universe.

+With the detection of a stochastic GW background (SGWB) from the early Universe becoming conceivable in the near future, it is important to crosscheck and validate accurate theoretical templates for the signal of the different contributions.
+The predicted spectral shape of the GW signal, in fact, strongly affects forecast observational constraints on the phase transition parameters.